GitHub-Campus-Experts-Unilag/DevzenFrontend/README.md

-# GCE Frontend Template
+# GCE Frontend

-GCE Frontend cohort template to used in every project except in wierd cases.
+GCE Frontend cohort template to used in every project

 ****